swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 ## Configure Git for the remote branch

-Using the SSH protocol, you can connect and authenticate to your Git service provider without supplying your username and personal access token each time your want to share your changes.
+Using the SSH protocol, you can connect and authenticate to your Git service provider without supplying your username and personal access token each time you want to share your changes.

-Generate a SSH key pair and configure your SSH access using [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).
+Generate an SSH key pair and configure your SSH access using [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh).

 Add the remote origin to your Git repository using SSH.
 For example, replace